sinha-sanchay/UnplugIQ/README.md

 ./mvnw spring-boot:run
 ```

-Or run `UnplugIqApplication.java` in IntelliJ/VS Code.
+Or run `UnplugIqApplication.java` in IntelliJ or VS Code.

 ---